8 Man

 The manga was published in Weekly Shōnen Magazine and ran from 1963 to 1966.
-The anime series was produced by Eiken in association with TCJ Animation Center.
-It was broadcast on Tokyo Broadcasting System and ran from November 17, 1963, to December 31, 1964, with a total of 56 episodes, as well as a "farewell" special episode, "Goodbye, 8 Man".
+The anime series was produced by TCJ (nowadays Eiken).
+It was broadcast on Tokyo Broadcasting System and ran from November 17, 1963, to December 31, 1964, with a total of 56 episodes, as well as a special "farewell" episode, "Goodbye, Eightman".

 Plot

-Detective Yokoda is murdered by criminals and his body is retrieved by Professor Tani.
-Tani takes the body to his laboratory where he attempts to transfer Yokoda's life force into an android body, an experiment that has already failed seven times.
-Yokoda is reborn as the armour-skinned android 8 Man and is able to dash at impossible speeds as well as shape-shift into other people.
-He takes on his former body, this time taking on the name "Hachiro Azuma."
-He keeps this identity a secret, known only to Tani and his police boss, Chief Tanaka.
-Even his girlfriend Sachiko and his friend Ichiro are not aware that he is an android.
-As 8-Man, Hachiro fights crime–eventually avenging his own murder.
-To rejuvenate his powers, he smokes "energy" cigarettes that he carries in a case on his belt.
+Detective Azuma is murdered by criminals and his body is retrieved by Chief Tanaka (in the manga), or Dr. Tani (in the anime).
+In Tani's laboratory, Tani attempts to transfer Azuma's mind into an android body, an experiment that has already failed seven times.
+Azuma is reborn as the armour-skinned android 8 Man and is able to dash at impossible speeds as well as shape-shift into other people.
+He typically takes on the form of his former body, and keeps the fact that he is a robot secret from everyone, even his secretary Sachiko and his assistant Ichiro.
+To rejuvenate his powers, he smokes "power" cigarettes that he carries in a case on his belt.

-In Japan, the character's origin varies significantly between the original manga, the TV series, and the live-action movie.
-In the original Japanese manga and TV series, the character's name does not change when he is reborn as 8 Man.
-The "Detective Yokoda" name was created for the live-action version.
+The character's origin varies between the original manga, the TV series, and the live-action movie.
+In the 1992 movie, 8 Man's name before being murdered was "Detective Yokoda", and he is given the name "Detective Azuma" to cover up his death and revival.
 In the manga, Detective Azuma is trapped in a warehouse and gunned down, while the TV series has him killed when he is run over by a car.
-In contrast, the original Japanese version had the main character named as "8 Man", as he is considered an extra member of the Japanese police force.
-There are seven regular police precincts and 8 Man is treated as an unofficial eighth precinct.
+The manga has several origins for the name 8 Man, such as that this is Tani's eighth attempt to transfer a human mind, that the android body was given the designation "008" by the American military, or that there are seven regular police precincts in Tokyo and 8 Man is treated as a detective not belonging to any of them (thus, an unofficial eighth precinct).

 The Japanese manga was presented as serial novella stories along with a set of one-shot stories.
 Many of these stories were edited down and adapted for the TV series.
 The novella stories were originally printed every week in Shukuu Shōnen Magazine in 16-page increments that consisted of 15 story pages and one title page.
 Ten additional one-shot stories were presented in seasonal and holiday specials of Shuukuu Shōnen Magazine.
 These stories were generally between 30 and 40 pages in length.

-In the North American version of the series, the resurrected detective/android is known as "Tobor" - the word "robot" spelled backwards.
-Tani is referred to as "Professor Genius" and the sobriquet of 8-Man is slightly changed to "8th-Man," the name explained as he is the 8th attempt to be a super-robot.
+In the North American version of the 1960s anime series, the resurrected detective/android is known as "Tobor", the word "robot" spelled backwards.
+Dr. Tani is referred to as "Professor Genius" and the sobriquet of 8 Man is slightly changed to "8th Man," the name explained as he is the 8th attempt to be a super-robot.
 The story content was directed toward a wider audience of both young and adult viewers.
 As such, much of the violence was toned down for Western audiences.